wkumari/draft-vandergaast-edns-client-subnet/README.md

-   If an Intermediate Nameserver receives a query with SOURCE PREFIX- LENGTH set to 0 it MUST NOT include client address information in queries made to resolve the that client's request.
+   If an Intermediate Nameserver receives a query with SOURCE PREFIX- LENGTH set to 0 it MUST NOT include client address information in queries made to resolve that client's request (see Section 7.1.2).

    If for any reason the Intermediate Nameserver does not want to use the information in an ECS option it receives (too little address